About the Pages

 Brief species accounts, wingspan, larval hosts, ID, flight times, live images.

-Coverage uneven, some species have the shortest account possible (little more than family, genus, species) while others have extensive write-ups.
+Coverage uneven, some species have the shortest account possible (little more than family, genus, species, if at all) while others have extensive write-ups.